RSS FEED

 )

-Just for completeness sake, here's the boilerplate that we won't be using and which would be needed for the aforementioned on-the-fly compilation.
-It also muddles the logic a bit as you wouldn't want to be repeatedly converting the the mesh pointer to its .NET wrapper for each of the normals so you either shift the looping logic into the function or you'd have to initialize the class with the current mesh – doesn't make that much of a difference here but it can get out of hand pretty fast:
+Just for completeness sake, the next code sample is the boilerplate that we won't be using and which would be needed for the aforementioned on-the-fly compilation.
+It also muddles the logic a bit as you wouldn't want to be repeatedly converting the the mesh pointer to its .NET wrapper for each of the normals; so you either shift the looping logic into the function or you'd have to initialize the class with the current mesh – doesn't make that much of a difference here but it can get out of hand pretty fast and is one more thing you'd have to think about:

 local libraries = #(getDir #maxRoot + "Autodesk.Max.dll")